 Managed WordPress Hosting:

 For any new or growing blog, shared hosting is enough.
 At Kinsta I’m paying $157/month, which is not bad considering the hosting is top-notch.
-Kinsta uses HHVM + Nginx, and you will not need any cache plugin.
-So far I had no issues with them, and as a managed WordPress hosting, they are amazing.
+Kinsta uses HHVM + Nginx, so there is no need for a cache plugin.
+So far I have had no issues with them, and as a managed WordPress hosting, they are amazing.

 I will do a separate post for “Best VPS hosting for WordPress”, as I have used several of them including Linode, Knownhost, and Hostgator.
 But that is information for another post.
 For now, these are some of the best WordPress hosting services that I can recommend.
 Should I learn of any other noteworthy hosting services for WordPress in the future, I will update the page.

 If you find this information useful, remember to share it on your social network.
 If you have any specific concerns about any WP hosting companies, you can drop us a message on our Google+ page.